-Cannibal females have invaded the Office of Teaching and Learning Services, but don’t worry — they won’t bite.
-Rather, they’re part of a photographic exhibit that documents the unusual mating behaviour of hump-winged grigs.
+Cannibal females invaded the Office of Teaching and Learning Services last winter, but don’t worry — they didn't bite.
+Rather, they were part of a photographic exhibit that documented the unusual mating behaviour of hump-winged grigs.

 Grigs (genus Cyphoderris) are large, flightless relatives of crickets whose mating system provides a glimpse into the operation of Darwinian evolution in the wild.